 The problem with writing is that there's not much money in it. - Cheryl Tiegs [Cohen and Cohen 1992:367]

-But now to fair and square, convenient or basic research: Providing guidelines for solving problems of style, F. P. Woodford [O'Connor and Woodford 1978:44] suggests these principles:
+Now to fair and square, convenient or basic research: Providing guidelines for solving problems of style, F. P. Woodford suggests these principles in O'Connor and Woodford (1978:44)

 "Do not . . . studiously avoid repeating a word in a sentence.
-Good English stylists prefer repetition to "elegant variation" . . . because the real menaing can easily be distorted by a badly chosen synonym."
-[O'Connor and Woodford 1978:44]
+Good English stylists prefer repetition to "elegant variation" . . . because the real meaning can easily be distorted by a badly chosen synonym."
+(O'Connor and Woodford 1978:44)